Simulating Online Social Media Conversations on Controversial Topics Using AI Agents Calibrated on Real-World Data: Experimental Design

 \subsubsection{Network of interactions and simulation steps}

-We adopt two network initialization strategies. \begin{itemize} \item \textbf{Empty Network}: the social network is empty: there are no connections between the nodes. \item \textbf{Fully connected Network}: every node (user) in the social network is connected to every other node. \end{itemize} The agents create the network connections over time via the \texttt{follow} interaction, allowing the network structure to emerge dynamically as the simulation progresses.
+We adopt two network initialization strategies. \begin{itemize} \item \textbf{Empty Network}: the social network is empty: there are no connections between the nodes. \item \textbf{Fully connected Network}: every node (user) in the social network is connected to every other node. \end{itemize} These two initialization strategies represent the two extreme regimes of social connectivity: the Empty Network captures a scenario with no social influence, where users’ behavior is driven solely by individual cognition and content exposure, while the Fully Connected Network represents the maximal influence regime, where every user can directly observe and react to every other user.
+Together, these extremes represent the upper and lower bound the spectrum of possible interaction structures, allowing us to isolate the effect of social connectivity itself on emergent dynamics.
+The agents create the network connections over time via the \texttt{follow} interaction, allowing the network structure to emerge dynamically as the simulation progresses.
 In the extended framework, the opinion update is directly performed by LLMs.
-The evolving network structure was then used to compute the mathematical equivalent of agents’ stances through the Friedkin–Johnsen model, which we executed in parallel to our simulation, in order to compare the results of these two approaches.
+The evolving network structure was then used to compute the mathematical equivalent of agents’ stances through the Friedkin–Johnsen (FJ) model, which we executed in parallel to our simulation, in order to compare the results of these two approaches.
+We chose to rely on the FJ model as our baseline since it is widely used in Agent-based modeling literature~\cite{sun2023opinion,disaro2024balancing} and, even in its original version, is easily comparable to our LLM-based setup.

 At the beginning of the simulation, a population of agents is initially generated.
-At this stage the agents may be already be connected with each other, depending on the network initialization strategy.
+At this stage, the agents may already be connected with each other, depending on the network initialization strategy.
 However, throughout the simulation, agents have the possibility to create new links or remove the existing ones, evaluating the interactions they had with other users.
 In this way, the network structure dynamically evolves over time according to the agents' behavior and interactions.
-In Procedure 1 we then describe each step of a day in the simulation.
+In Procedure 1, we then describe each step of a day in the simulation.

 Each simulated day is composed of a set of rounds, corresponding to virtual hours.
 In each round, a number of active agents is sampled, according to the hourly activity configured.
 Agents can then perform an action: publish content, react, follow or unfollow other users, and eventually reply to previously received mentions.
 The specific behavior of each agent depends on its profile, its personality and the content it's interacting with.